MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 were <b>actually</b> trying to decode.
 With 4.0 though, you can pass the data through a primary module that takes tcp and turns it into http and then focus on only the protocol you care about

-Secondary modules have one function they must define to handle data:
+As documented above, secondary modules have one function they must define to handle data:

 <b>handleProtocol(protocol)</b> -- Protocol data, partially defined by primary module